Julia (programming language): Language features

 In Julia, Dylan, and Fortress, extensibility is the default, and the system's built-in functions are all generic and extensible.
 In Dylan, multiple dispatch is as fundamental as it is in Julia: all user-defined functions and even basic built-in operations like + are generic.
 Dylan's type system, however, does not fully support parametric types, which are more typical of the ML lineage of languages.
 By default, CLOS does not allow for dispatch on Common Lisp's parametric types; such extended dispatch semantics can only be added as an extension through the CLOS Metaobject Protocol.
 By convergent design, Fortress also features multiple dispatch on parametric types; unlike Julia, however, Fortress is statically rather than dynamically typed, with separate compiling and executing phases.
 The language features are summarized in the following table:

 An example of the extensibility of Julia, the Unitful.jl package adds support for physical units of measurement to the language.

+Interoperability

+Julia has built-in support for calling C or Fortran language libraries using the @ccall macro.
+Additional libraries allow users to call to or from other languages such as Python, C++, Rust, R, Java and to use with SQL.

+Separately-compiled executables option

+Julia can be compiled to binary executables with PackageCompiler.jl. (or with juliac).
+Smaller executables can also be written using a static subset of the language provided by StaticCompiler.jl that does not support runtime dispatch (nor garbage collection, since excludes the runtime that provides it).

 Interaction

-The Julia official distribution includes an interactive command-line read–eval–print loop (REPL), with a searchable history, tab completion, and dedicated help and shell modes, which can be used to experiment and test code quickly.
+The Julia official distribution includes an interactive (optionally color-coded) read–eval–print loop (REPL; "command-line"), with a searchable history, tab completion, and dedicated help and shell modes, which can be used to experiment and test code quickly.
 The following fragment represents a sample session example where strings are concatenated automatically by println: